 Carrom is a 2-4 people game played on a smooth wooden board with 4 pockets.
 It is very popular in all parts of India and multiple variations of the game are played to suit the age of the players and the time available.
 Carrom is now played widely across the globe.
-Various tournaments are played all year around.
+Various tournaments are played all year round.

 How to Play:

-To play the game, the players firstly set up all the gotis at the centre of the Carrom Board.
+To play the game, the players first set up all the gotis at the centre of the Carrom Board.
 They then start taking shots, gently sliding the gotis in the pockets with the help of the striker.
 The red goti or the queen can be pocketed anytime after sinking the first piece but must also sink another piece subsequently to cover the queen.
 If the players fail to cover the queen, the queen is returned back to the centre of the carom board.
-The players turn continues as long as one keeps sinking the gotis in the pockets.
-If a players, sinks the striker by mistake, a penalty of 1 goti is charged.
+The player's turn continues as long as one keeps sinking the gotis in the pockets.
+If a player, sinks the striker by mistake, a penalty of 1 goti is charged.
 The winner of the game is the player with maximum score.

 A great deal of hand-eye coordination is needed in order to play a game of carrom.
 It also requires practice and determination.
 This is a popular family game that creates bonding with people of all ages.
 This game enhances skills like counting and visual perception in children.